Linear-LLM-SCM: Benchmarking LLMs for Coefficient Elicitation in Linear-Gaussian Causal Models: Experimental Setup

 \subsection{LLM Model Selection}

-For our experiment, general purpose pre-trained LLMs (Gemini 2.5 Flash and Llama 3 family) as in Table~\ref{tab:model_benchmarks}.
+We employed general purpose pre-trained LLMs (Gemini 2.5 Flash, Llama 3 family, and GPT-5.4) as in Appendix~\ref{app:exp_details} Table~\ref{tab:model_benchmarks}.
 We tried models with different model sizes and architectures either mixture-of-experts (MoE), where an input is routed into different experts, obtaining output in an ensemble fashion~\citep{jacobs1991adaptive}, vs non-MoE ones.
-For Gemini 2.5 Flash, the model consists of sparse mixture-of-experts (MoE)~\citep{comanici2025gemini25pushingfrontier}.
+Gemini 2.5 Flash consists of sparse MoE~\citep{comanici2025gemini25pushingfrontier}.
 Representative models from the open-weights community, Llama 3.1 8B and Llama 3.3 70B have dense transformer, where all parameters are used for inference~\citep{llama32024}.
+From frontier model family, we include GPT-5.4~\footnote{\url{https://openai.com/index/introducing-gpt-5-4/}} with limited model details disclosed.